KittyMcDonagh/kmcd-issue-tracking-project/README.md

 ## **3.1 EXISTING FEATURES**

+### **3.1.1 NAVIGATION**

+1. Before logging in, the top navigation bar gives easy access to Home, Login, Register.
+2. After logging in, the top navigation bar gives easy access from all screens to Home, Profile, Logout, Issues List, Add an Issue (client users only),       Ffeatures List, Add a feature (client users only), and the Cart
+3. After logging in, the footer links give easy access from all screens to the Issues Report and the Features Report

+### **3.1.2 RESPONSIVENESS**

+1. This app was built with 'mobile first' design in view.

+2. Various sizes of Bootstrap columns are used to allow the screens to be drawn to fit the size of the viewport.

+3. It was decided to make all the same information available on all devices.
+Hence The Issues & Features tables scroll across the screen on smaller           devices so that the user can see all the information available.

+### **3.1.3 General Functionality**

 1. The app will initially request a login to the Issue Tracker, as it is available only to clients who are using the _KMcD Online Accounting System_
 2. Registering to use the Issue Tracker is a 2-step process:
    - A user may register as a new user on the Issue Tracker